sshunter/kb-public/3d-printing/kitty-litter-vs-indicating-dessicant.md

 worth the cost over the silica gel kitty litter I bought years ago and recently redried.
 Worth means usefulness as a dessicant for my 3d filaments.

+*Update* Based on these results I use proper dessicant for storage.
+I have been using the silica gel kitty litter when annealing prints (as a substitute for sand) successfully.
+I would use the kitty litter for dessicant in a pinch, but as a stop gap to get the "good stuff".

 ## Overview

 I have 2 containers of the indicating dessicant and 2 containers of the kitty